 One of the noticeable differences between vertebrates and invertebrates is their size.
-Invertebrates such as worms, shellfish, and insects are small and slow moving because they lack effective ways to support a large body and the muscles need to power it.
-But there are a few exceptions like the squid which may be close to 20 meters in size.
+Invertebrates, such as worms, shellfish, and insects, are small and slow-moving because they lack effective ways to support a large body and the muscles needed to power it.
+But there are a few exceptions, like the squid, which may be close to 15 meters (50 feet) in size.
 Vertebrates have a versatile support system.
 As a result, vertebrates have the capability to develop faster and bigger bodies than invertebrates.

 In contrast to invertebrates, vertebrates have a highly developed nervous system.
-With the help of a specialized nerve-fiber system they can react very quickly to changes in their surroundings, giving them a competitive edge.
+With the help of their specialized nerve-fiber system, they can react very quickly to changes in their surroundings, giving them a competitive edge.
 Compared to vertebrates (animals with backbones), most invertebrates have simple nervous systems, and they behave almost entirely by instinct.
-This system works well most of the time, even though these animals cannot learn from their mistakes.
+This system works well most of the time, even though these animals are often incapable of learning from their mistakes.
 Moths, for example, repeatedly flutter around bright lights, even at the risk of getting burned.
-Notable exceptions are octopuses and their close relatives, which are thought to be the most intelligent animals in the invertebrate world.
+Notable exceptions are octopuses and their close relatives, which are thought to be among the most intelligent animals in the invertebrate world.

-The feature uniting all chordates (all vertebrates and some invertebrates like fish) is that at some stage in their lives, all have a flexible supporting rod, called a notochord, running through the length of their bodies.
-In a majority of chordates, the notochord is replaced by a series of interlocking bones called vertebrae during their early development.
-These bones form the backbone, and they give these animals their name—the vertebrates—and the others without backbone—invertebrates.
+The feature uniting all chordates (all vertebrates and some invertebrates) is that at some stage in their lives, all have a flexible supporting rod, a notochord, that runs through the length of their bodies.
+In a majority of chordates, the notochord is replaced by a series of interlocking bones — vertebrae — during early development.
+These presence of these bones is what determines whether an animal is a vertebrate (has vertebrae) or invertebrate (does not have vertebrae).

 Evolution of Invertebrates

-The invertebrates, in being multicellular organisms, represent several steps along the road to the organizational complexity that makes most organisms what they are today.
+As multicellular organisms, invertebrates represent several steps along the road to the organizational complexity that makes most organisms what they are today.
 The first life evolved in the form of single cells in water.
-Invertebrates were the initial few examples of multi cellular organisms that evolved in water.
-Invertebrates set the path for the evolution of other organisms as simple transformations started taking place.
+Invertebrates were the initial few examples of multicellular organisms that evolved in water.
+Invertebrates set the path for the evolution of other organisms as simple transformations started taking place (see microevolution).
 These simple changes led to complex beings in the form of vertebrates.